+2.2.
 Priority queue data structures

 A priority queue differs from a regular queue in that each element is ordered by its associated priority.
 They are used in a wide range of applications such as bandwidth management, operating systems, data compression and discrete event simulation.
 There are a variety of ways to implement a priority queue, more or less naively.
-Here we present the non exhaustive list of priority queue data structures that we implemented in DEVS-Ruby [8].
-Table shows operations complexity in big O notation for each structure.
+Here we present the priority queue data structures that we implemented in DEVS-Ruby [FBBH14].
+Table 1 shows operations complexity in big O notation for each structure.
 We specify expected and worst amortized performance if available or worst case performance in each column.
 Excepted for the most inefficient ones based on simple lists, they fall in two different groups: tree based or multi-list based algorithms.
-The first includes priority queues based on Binary Heap, Fibonacci Heap, Pairing Heap, Splay Trees [18] and the latter includes Calendar Queue [4], Lazy Queue [16], Ladder Queue [19].
-Note that this study is focused on sequential pending event set algorithms and thus, do not consider parallel variants such as [7] or [9] which improves performance of their counterparts.
+The first includes priority queues based on Binary Heap, Fibonacci Heap, Pairing Heap, Splay Trees [ST85] and the latter includes Calendar Queue [Bro88], Lazy Queue [RRA91], Ladder Queue [TGT05].